devopsdojoconsortium/devopsdojoconsortium.github.io/overview/index.md

 title: About the DevOps Dojo Consortium
 ---

-We are collaboration a of enterprise Dojos all seeking to improve both the outcomes of their companies and the quality of life of product teams.
+We are a collaboration of enterprise Dojos all seeking to improve both the outcomes of their companies and the quality of life of product teams.

-DevOps is often used to mean different things and many people new to DevOps instantly focus on what tools to buy.
-You cannot buy
-DevOps and tools represent a small portion of the solution.
-In our context, these are our guiding principles for "DevOps"
+DevOps is often used to mean different things and people new to DevOps often focus on tooling.
+You cannot buy DevOps and tools represent a small portion of the solution.
+In our context, this is guiding principle for "DevOps"

 <blockquote>
 DevOps should be defined by the outcomes.
 It is those sets of cultural norms and